How a BJT Transistor Works: Technical Guide

 Critical Design Parameters

-When designing with BJTs, engineers must account for power dissipation ($V_{CE} cdot IC$) to prevent thermal runaway and ensure the collector-emitter breakdown voltage ($V{CEO}$) is never exceeded.
+When designing with BJTs, engineers must account for power dissipation ($V_{CE} cdot I_C$) to prevent thermal runaway and ensure the collector-emitter breakdown voltage ($V_{CEO}$) is never exceeded.

 📊 Practical Example